DeepPAAC: A New Deep Galerkin Method for Principal-Agent Problems: Implementation

 \section{Implementation}

 The idea of the PAAC scheme is to implement an actor-critic approach, alternately fitting the NN for the value function $V$ and for the control map $\bu$.
 The loss metric $L_{int}$ determines the quality of the fit for $V$ in the interior $t \in (0,T)$, $\bx \in \cX$, and the loss function $L_u$ the quality of $\bu(\cdot, \cdot)$.
 Note that $L_{int}$ should converge to zero everywhere, while $L_u$ should stabilize at a non-zero value.
 The respective training amounts $M$ determine the accuracy of training; larger training sets will ensure smoother descent and hence faster convergence (but will of course be slower per epoch) across epochs.
+The numerical experiments below were conducted on a workstation equipped with an Intel(R) Xeon(R) Platinum 8358P CPU at 2.60 GHz and an NVIDIA A40 GPU with 48 GB of memory.